-Meanwhile, Sam Lipsyte's new book of short stories, "The Fun Parts," is getting rave reviews - in Great Britain now where it's just come out.
+Meanwhile, Sam Lipsyte's new book of short stories, "The Fun Parts," is still getting rave reviews - in Great Britain now where it's just come out.
 Janet Maslin in the New York Times called him a "literary rock star."
 (And I remember when he fronted a noise punk band.)

 Enough about them.

-My memoir, "An Accidental Sportswriter," published last year by Ecco/HarperCollins, is out in paperback and Kindle.
+My memoir, "An Accidental Sportswriter," published two years ago by Ecco/HarperCollins, is in paperback and Kindle.